Harry-Yates/Harry-Yates/README.md

 Stockholm 4° 🌧️ · London 16° ☁️

 # 4°
-🌧️ **This afternoon, moderate rainfall with steady precipitation, feels like 1°, sunrise at 7:36 AM.**
+🌧️ **This evening, light drizzle with minimal accumulation, feels like 1°, sunrise at 7:36 AM.**

 **↑** 11° **↓** 4° · Tomorrow: ☀️ 3°
 Week: █▃▂▂▁▂▁ (-1° to 11°)